Error Handling

 }

-Solution: Simplify your question, add filters to reduce data scope, or query specific datasets instead of all workspace data.
+Solution: Simplify your question, add filters to reduce data scope, or query specific files instead of all workspace data.

-When CSV/Excel to Parquet conversion fails, the dataset status returns error details:
+When file processing fails, the status endpoint returns error details:

 json